 Why should I know how to shut off my water?

-Knowing how to shut off your home’s water supply can prevent catastrophic flooding and water damage in a burst pipe, leaky fixture, or other plumbing emergency.
+Understanding how to shut off your home’s water supply can prevent catastrophic flooding and serious water damage, whether it’s a burst pipe, a leaky fixture, or any other plumbing crisis.

 How do I shut off the water?

-Carefully turn the valve to the right or clockwise until it cannot turn further.
-This stops water.
-Please don’t force it past its stopping point.
+Gently turn the valve to the right or clockwise until it won’t turn anymore.
+This will stop the water.
+Don’t push it past this point, as you could damage the valve.

 Should I shut off all fixtures?